Human Life CORD JAPAN

 Remarks

-• Joint research with the Institute of Medical Science, the University of Tokyo is underway (application patent pending).
+• Joint research with Institute of Science Tokyo

 Remarks

-• Joint research with the Institute of Medical Science, the University of Tokyo is underway (application patent pending).
+• Joint research with Institute of Science Tokyo

 Scheduled indication Sarcopenia